Queen (2013 film): Plot

 Rani slowly begins to gain confidence by taking control of her decisions.
 Realizing her earning potential, she wins a cook-off by selling gol gappas.
-After the cook-off event, the Italian host and res taurant owner shares an intimate moment with her when she experiences her first 'Indo-Italian' kiss with him and proves that Indians are the best in cooking and even lip to lip kissing.
+After the cook-off event, the Italian host and restaurant owner, Marcello, shares an intimate moment with her, and Rani experiences her first 'Indo-Italian' kiss with him.
+However, they choose to amicably part ways.
 She learns more about her friends' backgrounds and begins to understand how different life can be for people in other parts of the world.

 One day, the four friends find Vijay waiting for Rani in front of the hostel.
-Vijay apologizes to Rani and asks her to reconsider the relationship.
+Vijay apologizes to Rani and asks her to reconsider their relationship.
 Their conversation escalates as he tries to grab hold of Rani, but her friends retaliate, and she asks him to leave.
 Rani decides to miss out on a concert with her friends to meet with Vijay and discuss their future.
-A conservative thinking Vijay judges Rani's new friends and behavior, like drinking champagne and her choice of living with roommates of the opposite gender, and tells her that she doesn't know foreigners.
+Vijay continues to judge Rani's new friends and behavior, like drinking champagne and her choice of living with roommates of the opposite gender, and tells her that she doesn't know foreigners.
 This causes her to leave abruptly, saying that she would rather speak to him after returning to Delhi.
-She then meets up with her friends one last time at the concert.
-After bidding an emotional farewell to them, Rani returns to India.
+Rani then meets up with her friends one last time at the concert.
+After bidding a tearful farewell to them, she returns to India.

 Back in Delhi, Rani visits Vijay at his home.
-Vijay and his family think that she has decided to forgive him and start discussing wedding plans.
-Instead, Rani hands Vijay her engagement ring and says "thank you,” probably suggesting that he gave her the opportunity to explore the world and develop herself by rejecting her and it did her good, highlighting her grandma's words earlier in the movie on how things occur for the better.
-She walks away with a confident smile on her face.
+Thinking she has decided to forgive him, he and his family start discussing wedding plans.
+Instead, Rani hands Vijay her engagement ring and says "thank you," suggesting that he gave her the opportunity to explore the world and develop herself by rejecting her.
+She then walks away with a confident smile on her face.